djcloudking/aws-projects/Beginner Projects/9_S3 Event Notification/How to set up S3 Event Notification.md

 ![image](https://github.com/djcloudking/aws-skills-challenges/assets/122766532/ca602fb1-a8df-4a49-ae02-372cadd1de05)

 ### Step 4: Change Access Policy

 - Scroll down and click on Access policy.

 ![image](https://github.com/djcloudking/aws-skills-challenges/assets/122766532/98419fca-16f8-4f7b-afd2-f3981bc2134e)

 - It's time to change the accesss policy Permissions.

-Click edit > Policy generator
+At your left side, click edit then click on Policy generator.

 ![image](https://github.com/djcloudking/aws-skills-challenges/assets/122766532/6005dfc7-16ca-412e-a6a8-3427fb9713ef)

-Copy the ARN from the first policy and paste it in the generator Click Add statement > Then Generate Policy
+- Now copy the ARN from the the template policy and paste it in the generator.

+- Click on Add statement.
+Then clcik on Generate Policy.

-Copy and paste
+- Copy the generated policy and paste it in our Event Notification.

-Update policy, save the SQS
+- Click on Update policy, and click on save the SQS.

-Go back to the Event Notification and save changes
+- Go back to the Event Notification page.
+Select the SQS in the dropdown button.

+- Click on Save changes to create your S3 Event Notification.

 ![image](https://github.com/djcloudking/aws-skills-challenges/assets/122766532/30c126f0-e9cc-4c63-af92-c41824ab149c)

-Event notification attached to SQS is created
+- As you see, your Event notification attached to SQS is created.

 ![image](https://github.com/djcloudking/aws-skills-challenges/assets/122766532/865fff88-9c1e-4fc2-b892-75a528a8b74d)

-12
+### Step 4: Test Event Notification

-Go back to SQS you created and click on Send and receive message
+- Go back to the SQS you created and click on Send and receive message.

 ![image](https://github.com/djcloudking/aws-skills-challenges/assets/122766532/617805b6-0a24-4fc8-a129-c03d5a586885)

-Scroll down to receive messages and click on poll for messages
+- Scroll down to receive messages and click on poll for messages.

 ![image](https://github.com/djcloudking/aws-skills-challenges/assets/122766532/cd822a39-d14c-4bfa-94ad-7a6ca1031ae0)

-You will see the message .
-Click on it
+- You will see the message .
+Click on it.

 ![image](https://github.com/djcloudking/aws-skills-challenges/assets/122766532/9251103f-081a-48f7-9208-ea635de9f0e8)

-Event notification has been created
+- As you can see, S3 Event notification has been created successfully.

 ![image](https://github.com/djcloudking/aws-skills-challenges/assets/122766532/b04cd156-3122-477e-afb0-759cc5abbf4a)